RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 The pane in the bottom right is a file manager.
 At the moment it should just have two files: an R History file and a R Project file.
 We will get to what these are later, but for now we will create and save a file.

-Type out the following code (do not worry too much about the details for now):
+Run the following code, without worrying too much about the details for now.
+And you should see a new '.rds' file in your list of files.

 ```r
 saveRDS(object = my_name, file = "my_first_file.rds")
 ```

-And you should see a new '.rds' file in your list of files.

 ### R Studio Cloud